Home

 Where did the fungus come from?

-Although the exact origins are unclear, there’s strong evidence that the fungus was brought to North America by people.
-It has been found in 12 countries in Europe, where bats appear to be adapted to, and unaffected by, the fungus.
-Because bats do not travel between the continents, this strongly suggests the fungus was newly introduced to North America by people — likely cavers who transported it on their gear or clothing.
+The fungus appears to have been introduced to North America from Europe.
+It has been found on cave bats in 12 countries in Europe, as well as in China.
+The European and Chinese bats appear to be adapted to, and unaffected by, the fungus.
+Because bats do not migrate between North America and Europe or Asia, this strongly suggests the fungus was newly introduced to North America by people — likely cave visitors who transported it on their gear or clothing.
 This pattern is reminiscent of the spread of diseases that ravaged American Indian people when Europeans first colonized.
-White-nose syndrome was first discovered in North America in upstate New York in February 2006.
+White-nose syndrome was first discovered in North America in upstate New York in February 2006, in a cave adjoining a commercial cave visited by 200,000 people per year.

 Does it affect all bats in North America?